node-red/node-red-nodegen/README.md

 - In Node-RED flow editor, create the SUBFLOW template with module properties filled.
 Here, we assume module name for the SUBFLOW template is node-red-contrib-qrcode.
 - Exprot JSON definition of the SUBFLOW template from Export menu.
 We assume it is saved to a file named qrcode.json.
 - node-red-nodegen qrcode.json
-- cd node-red-contrib-
+- cd node-red-contrib-qrcode
+- npm install
 - sudo npm link
 - cd ~/.node-red
-- npm link node-red-contrib-
+- npm link node-red-contrib-qrcode
 - node-red

 -> You can use  node on Node-RED flow editor.